-Other Matter
+Other matter

-This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Article 10(1) of the EU Regulation 537/2014 and Section 69 of Law L.53(I)/2017 and for no other purpose.
+This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 34 of Law 42(I)/2009 and for no other purpose.
 We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this report may come to.

-The engagement partner on the audit resulting in this independent auditors' report is Michael M. Antoniades.
+The engagement partner on the audit resulting in this independent auditors' report is [Partner's name].